lene/DuplicateImages/README.md

 Use the `--algorithm` option to select how equal images are found.
 The default algorithm is `phash`.

-`ahash`, `colorhash`, `dhash`, `dhash_vertical`, `phash`, `phash_simple`, `whash`: seven different image hashing algorithms.
-See https://pypi.org/project/ImageHash for an introduction on image hashing and https://tech.okcupid.com/evaluating-perceptual-image-hashes-okcupid for some gory details which image hashing algorithm performs best in which situation.
+`ahash`, `colorhash`, `dhash`, `dhash_vertical`, `phash`, `phash_simple`, `whash`, `crop_resistant`:
+seven different image hashing algorithms.
+See https://pypi.org/project/ImageHash for an introduction on image hashing and https://tech.okcupid.com/evaluating-perceptual-image-hashes-at-okcupid-e98a3e74aa3a for some gory details which image hashing algorithm performs best in which situation.
 For a start I recommend using `phash`, and only evaluating the other algorithms if `phash` does not perform satisfactorily in your use case.

 ### Image similarity threshold configuration